How Deep Can a Human Dive With Scuba Gear?

 The maximum recorded depth any scuba diver has ever reached is around 1,090 feet.
-The record was set by an Egyptian, Ahmed Gabr who completed his 1,000+ feet dive in the Red Sea and it is considered to be the deepest scuba dive ever.
+The world record for the deepest dive was set by an Egyptian, Ahmed Gabr who completed his 1,000+ feet dive in the Red Sea and it is considered to be the deepest scuba dive ever.

 The diver reached the bottom in around 12 minutes and spent the remainder of the day returning to the surface.
-The dive started in the morning and ended well after midnight.
+The world record dive started in the morning and ended well after midnight.

-The deepest dive prior to this had been to a depth of around 1,044 feet.
+The deepest dive prior to this world record deep dive had been to a depth of around 1,044 feet.

 How Deep Can Divers Go with Scuba Gear?